What went on:

 Have a great April everyone!

 What are your intentions for April?
-Let me know in the comments, or shoot me an email at firstname.lastname@example.org.
-All photos in this post were taken by me, except for the photos from the wedding which were taken by my mom.
+Let me know in the comments, or shoot me an email at email@example.com.
+All photos in this post were taken by me unless otherwise specified in the caption.